ppy/osu-wiki/wiki/Tournaments/CIC/2023/en.md

 4. For the 2nd play through, the players are allowed to skip the beatmaps (the order will remain the same, see above).
 However if another player in your qualifier lobby wants to play the beatmap you just skipped, you are gonna have to wait for them to finish playing the map.
 5. The highest score of both playthroughs will be used
 6. Players are **not allowed** to ban maps in the Qualifiers.
-7. In between maps, all players have 120 seconds to ready up.
+7. Between maps, all players have 120 seconds to ready up.
 8. Rankings of each player are determined by sorting the results of each individual player's performance.
-9. Top 32 players will advance to knock-out stage if they are deemed to be eligible to compete based on the screening result.
+9. Top 32 players will advance to the knock-out stage if they are deemed to be eligible to compete based on the screening result.
 Otherwise, the players deemed ineligible will be substituted with those who finished rank 33 or below in the qualifier result.

 ### Knock-out stage rules